excellenthua/Vimconfig/README.md

-#my vim configuration with pathogen to manage bundles
+#Vim configuration with pathogen to manage bundles
 =====================================================
 This vim configuration uses pathogen to manage bundles.
 As we know, if we use git clone to download plugin bundles, in fact, each bundle is a git repository.
 So we need to use git submodule command  to update the configuration. </br>
 This configuration contains following plugin: